justinpombrio/solvomatic/README.md

           | [3,3] |
           | [4,4] |

-Then compute the min and max possible sum for each partition, by _or_ing them:
+Then compute the min and max possible sum for each partition, by _or_-ing them:

     A     | B     | EF
     ------+-------+------------